 The school can do the following with this new recording:

 - upload the recording to the school website, password protected intranet or password protected DTE

-- email and/or message the recording to students and parents (the school community)
+- email and/or message the recording to students and parents or guardians (the school community)

 - upload the recording to an educational app that is being used by the school to communicate with the school community (ie Schoolbag, Seesaw, Compass and SZapp, but excluding apps like Snapchat and TikTok).